Health Professional Responsibilities

 - Use good dispensing practices: correct repackaging and handling to avoid product deterioration.

-- Counsel patients to avoid unauthorized online websites.
+- Counsel patients to use legitimate pharmacies and to avoid unsafe online pharmacies.

 Prescribers (Physicians and Nurses)